nsisodiya/choona.js/README.md

 * modules can be tested separately
 * replacing any module without affecting other modules
 * concept of sub module
-* recursive end of submodule
+* recursive end of submodules
 * local eventBus
-* "Id" can be repeated for modules

-Version
+Install
 ==========
-please use choona.js 1.3 version ! old versions are not useful.
+ bower install choona.js#1.3.2

 Demo
 =============